Google Play Parental Controls: How to Block Mature Apps & Media

 What else can parents & educators do?

-- Talk with your students about why you don’t want them viewing content that is rated as Teen or Mature
+- Don't solely rely on parental controls to keep your students safe.
+Discuss WHY you don’t want them viewing content that is rated as Teen or Mature

 - As a family, discuss what to do if your students do come across content with foul language, nudity, or any other reason you do not want them accessing Teen, Mature, and/or Adult content